Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 See below for more specific scenarios.

+Note that you also have the option of using Amazon Elastic MapReduce for parallelization with Bioconductor.
+Please see our [Elastic MapReduce/Bioconductor Tutorial](/help/elasticmapreduce) for more information.

 ## Preloaded AMI

 The AMI comes pre-loaded with R 2.13, and the following Bioconductor (and CRAN) packages (and all their dependencies):